 18. Visit the Reptile Village

 This was another point of visit during our stay in Entebbe and while it was quite cool, it was also a little terrifying!
 We saw many extremely poisonous snakes and lizards here and the guy taking us around was not being cautious at all in handling them!
 Here you’ll see everything from pythons, vipers, Cobras and mambas.
-Apart from snakes, they also have a section dedicated to tortoises, crocodiles and one to chameleons.
+Apart from snakes, they also have a section dedicated to tortoises, crocodiles and chameleons.

 19. Get an ‘African Massage’